Complex Trauma Psychologist in Melbourne | Trauma Therapy

 • Schema Therapy: Schema therapy is an advanced form of CBT which targets unhelpful ways of thinking that are often linked to childhood or attachment trauma.

-• Compassion-based and attachment-based therapies: These therapies focus on developing self-compassion and understanding past relationships and their impact on current behaviour and emotions.
+• Compassion-based and attachment-based therapies: These therapies focus on developing self compassion and understanding past relationships and their impact on current behaviour and emotions.

-• Cognitive Processing Therapy (CPT): CPT is a form of CBT and is structured approach where clients process traumatic events linked to PTSD through a cognitive behavioural approach.
-This is most often done by writing down or recording recollections of trauma memories.
+• Cognitive Processing Therapy (CPT): CPT is a form of CBT and is a structured approach where clients process traumatic events linked to PTSD through a cognitive behavioural approach.
+This is often done by writing down or recording recollections of trauma memories.